 2. Is a letter of credit discounting safe?

-3. Can a letter of credit be cancelled?
+3. Can a letter of credit be canceled?

-As there are various types of LC, depending upon which it can or cannot be cancelled.
+As there are various types of LC, depending upon which can or cannot be canceled.

-- A revocable letter of credit is one that can be cancelled or amended by the issuing bank at any time and without prior notice to or consent of the beneficiary.
+- A revocable letter of credit is one that can be canceled or amended by the issuing bank at any time and without prior notice to or consent of the beneficiary.

-- An Irrevocable Letter of Credit is one that cannot be cancelled or amended without the consent of all parties concerned.
+- An Irrevocable Letter of Credit is one that cannot be canceled or amended without the consent of all parties concerned.